-You likely know how frustrating it can be to have bolting lettuce if you’ve ever gone out to your garden to harvest a nice bunch or lettuce only to find it growing straight up with bitter tasting leaves.
+You likely know how frustrating it can be to have lettuce bolting if you’ve ever gone out to your garden to harvest a nice bunch of lettuce only to find it growing straight up with bitter-tasting leaves.

 Or if you haven’t experienced your plants bolting before, maybe you’re wondering what that even means.